equipez/infnan/README.md

 implementations may not.
 The story may change when compilers are changed/updated.

 The good news is, I have tested the functions using ten compilers on Ubuntu 20.04 with the most aggressive optimization flags that I can figure out, and they all succeeded.
-In particular, the functions work well with `gfortran -Ofast` with `gfortran` 9.3.0 and 10.3.0, but those based on `ieee_arithmetic` fail.
+In particular, the functions work well with `gfortran -Ofast` for `gfortran` 9.3.0 and 10.3.0, but those based on `ieee_arithmetic` fail.
 Such a test can be done by

 ```